"It is the final measure of bravery is to stand up to death."

 The Dark Knight

-Posted : 16 years, 3 months ago on 17 July 2008 09:04 (A review of The Dark Knight)
+Posted : 16 years, 4 months ago on 17 July 2008 09:04 (A review of The Dark Knight)âYou either die a hero or you live long enough to see yourself become the villain.â

 The Dark Knight was a film that I had extremely high expectations set for.
-As my most anticipated film of 2008, with one of the most talented actors ever – Heath Ledger – in his last completed performance, and a convincing take on the Batman franchise with director Christopher Nolan’s first Batman film, Batman Begins in 2005; this could have easily gone either way.
+As my most anticipated film of 2008, with one of the most talented actors ever â Heath Ledger â in his last completed performance, and a convincing take on the Batman franchise with director Christopher Nolanâs first Batman film, Batman Begins in 2005; this could have easily gone either way.
 I have been extremely disappointed before with films like this that have had my excitement ever since they have been announced, but The Dark Knight has proven to be one that I am incredibly happy with.
 Astoundingly happy with in fact; it has proven to be an absolute masterpiece and did not disappoint me in any way at all.

 The Dark Knight has what I consider to be a extensive running time, but I can say with certainty that it was one of the best two and a half hours of my life.
 The whole film overall was striking and potent to an extreme so far that I was speechless throughout the whole viewing.
 It has been a long, long time since watching a movie has had this much of an impact on myself.